R4R4R/Oshabott/README.md

 Users can set the autoplaylist to their playlist if everyone in the voice chat agrees.
 This repository only contains the Music Cog of the bot, I will likely add my currently unfinished Games and Misc Cogs to this repo sometime soon.
 Disclaimer: I coded most of this bot before I was ever officially taught Python (and for the Async version, programming in general) so there are likely some noticeably bad coding habits.
+A lot of files from my PC are excluded and the Token is taken out for security/privacy.